cockroachdb/docs/src/current/v23.1/linestring.md

 ---
 title: LINESTRING
-summary: A LINESTRING is a collection of POINTs joined into a line.
+summary: A LINESTRING is a collection of POINTTs joined into a line.
 toc: true
 docs_area: reference.sql
 ---